 What We Have Achieved In The Last 6 Months:

-- Provided support, problem solving and advice on key themes and enabled partners to share best practice to improve services and care across Yorkshire and the Humber.
+- Enabled partners to collaborate by facilitating the sharing of best practice in order to improve services and experiences of care across Yorkshire and the Humber.

 (see individual programmes for further achievements)